Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: The primitive self-duplicating recursor

 \begin{definition}[Gauge-orbit entropy] Fix step $i$ of the canonical trace.
 Under the uniform coding convention on the $i+1$ payload-bearing positions, let $X_i$ be the random variable naming which position is singled out as the active locus.
 The \emph{gauge-orbit entropy} is

 \end{definition}

-\begin{remark}[What this is and what it is not] The quantity $H_{\mathrm{gauge}}(i)$ is a genuine Shannon entropy under an explicit coding model over payload positions.
-It is \emph{not} the same object as the paper-defined proof-entropy fraction $H_{\mathrm{proof}}(t_i)$.
-The former is coding-theoretic; the latter is structural.
-The paper uses Shannon only in the former sense. \end{remark}
+\begin{remark}[Two distinct entropy objects] The quantity $H_{\mathrm{gauge}}(i)$ is a Shannon entropy under an explicit coding model over payload positions.
+The proof-entropy fraction $H_{\mathrm{proof}}(t_i)$ is a structural ratio inside the term algebra.
+They measure different objects. \end{remark}